monurcan/SummerSchoolChallenge/README.md

 You upload predictions by preparing a CSV file, where each row contains the **image name** and the **label**

-**NOTE:** The first line of the CSV file should be a short textual description of the predicting method.
+**NOTE:** The first line of the CSV file should be a short textual description of the prediction method.

 Example:
 ```